strvcom/frontend/project-guidelines/quality-output/analytics-error-tracking.md

 ### Google Analytics

-As an industry-standard, [Google Analytics](https://analytics.google.com/analytics/web/) wworks really well.
+As an industry-standard, [Google Analytics](https://analytics.google.com/analytics/web/) works really well.
 The free plan provides a lot of functionality and integration is easy.
 But it’s a bit heavy in terms of loading performance.
 You can defer their loading by wrapping them into the setTimeout function.

 Or you can go even further and utilize Service Workers to do offline analytics.
 We highly recommend using it with [Workbox](https://developers.google.com/web/tools/workbox/modules/workbox-google-analytics), which is a great utility library for working with Service Workers developed by Google.